maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 Exposing a streaming API can improve the efficiency to handle larger data upload.
 For creating and reading binary data, the APIs must be able to support streaming (read / write).

-Nodejs exposes [Stream API](https://nodejs.org/api/stream.html) for creating a custom read / write streams.
+Nodejs exposes [Stream API](https://nodejs.org/api/stream.html) for creating a custom Read / Write streams.
-The GET APIs must be able to serve the data from the network using a readable stream, while the PUT / POST APIs must be able to use a writable stream to pipe the received data to the network.
+The GET APIs must be able to serve the data from the network using a readable stream, while the PUT/POST APIs must be able to use a writable stream to pipe the received data to the network.

 The FFI interface must pass the self_encryption handle to the caller and the caller can use the handle to read and write the data.
 After the operation is complete, the caller must call the ffi